FutureAdLabs/hellojoe/README.md

 Not OTP.

 nOTP is built on top of Node's `cluster` module to manage worker threads.
-It allows you to write your application in an Erlang like style, where if something goes wrong, crashing the whole process is the acceptable and preferred way of handling it.
+It allows you to write your application in a vaguely Erlang like style, where if something goes wrong, crashing the whole process is the acceptable and preferred way of handling it.

 ## Usage